IRIS-Digital-Dosimeter/IRIS-Project/AdaloggerInfo.md

-# IRIS: GPS Project
+b# IRIS: GPS Project

-This project is done on a Windows computer using Windows subsystem for Linux (WSL 2).
+This project is done on a Windows computer using powershell.
+Previous attempts at using WSL required a more involved process of communication.

-> `Important`: Certain scripts take longer to upload and print to Serial Monitor.
+> `Important`: <br>Certain scripts take longer to upload and print to Serial Monitor.
 Additionally, sometimes the script needs to be run twice if initial upload produced no result.
-This is something to investigate.
+This is something to investigate.</br>

 ## Adalogger General Info